Forth (album)

-Forth is the fourth and final studio album by the English alternative rock band the Verve before their third break up in 2009.
+Forth is the fourth and final studio album by English alternative rock band the Verve.
 It was released internationally on 25 August 2008 on EMI and a day later in North America on the On Your Own label.
-The band reformed in 2007, having broken up in 1999.
-Forth was their first album of new material since their 1997 album Urban Hymns and their first since 1995's A Northern Soul to feature the original line-up without second guitarist and keyboardist Simon Tong.
-It is also the second album to feature the Urban Hymns and Ashcroft's solo album producer Chris Potter.
+The band reformed in 2007, having broken up for the second time nearly a decade earlier, in 1999.
+Forth was their first new studio album since Urban Hymns (1997), and their first since A Northern Soul (1995) to feature the band's original line-up without second guitarist and keyboardist Simon Tong.
+It is also the second album to feature producer Chris Potter, who by this point also served as Ashcroft's solo album producer.

 The album's first single, "Love Is Noise", received its first airplay on BBC Radio 1 on 23 June 2008.
 The song reached number 4 on the UK Singles Chart and became a summer hit in Europe.
 The band also released a non-album track, "Mover", as a free download a week later.
+Like The Verve's previous studio album Urban Hymns, Forth peaked on the UK Albums Chart at number one, and at number 23 on the US Billboard 200.
+Forth was certified gold by the British Phonographic Industry.
+The album sold about 21,000 copies in its first week of release in the US, and as of January 2009 has sold about 53,000 copies in the US.
+The band would break up again sometime after the album's release and the summer of 2009.